knetikmedia/knetikcloud-csharp-net20-client/docs/StoreCouponsApi.md

 <a name="getcoupontemplate"></a>
 # **GetCouponTemplate**
-> ModelItemTemplateResource GetCouponTemplate (string id)
+> ItemTemplateResource GetCouponTemplate (string id)

 Get a single coupon template